 4. Get high-quality feedback.

 As you practice, make sure you get some high-quality feedback so you can make adjustments to your facilitation style along the way.
 Here are some ways you can get feedback from a trainer or experienced clean facilitator:

-- WORK with people more experienced than you at your Practice Group or on Skype and Play and ask them for feedback
+- WORK with people more experienced than you at your Practice Group and ask them for feedback

 - RECORD your work (video or audio) and make a transcript of the session.
 Submit it to us for review and feedback.